 Deep learning opens this closet.
 It is a process of expansion, not a reaction or a rearrangement.
 For example, deeply learning math is learning what math is, not how to do math.
 Learning from one’s illness is learning what that illness is, not how to make it disappear.
 This applies to physical and emotional illness as much as to calculus and creativity.

-Most of what is taught in schools, and most of what is taught in psychotherapy is a version of rearrangement, a kind of behavioral modification.
-The format of most school programs teach behavior: punctuality, obedience, and direction of attention.
+Most of what is taught in schools, and most of what is taught in psychotherapy, is a version of rearrangement, a kind of behavioral modification.
+The formats of most school programs teach behavior: punctuality, obedience, and direction of attention.
 The content of most school programs is machine-based: the storage and retrieval of facts.
 These things were needed in the workplaces of the past.
 This kind of learning can now be done better by machine, and in the future it will be.

 When a student is inspired by a topic the topic becomes the material.
 The material becomes the teacher because the other person becomes deeply engaged at a personal level.
 The material itself enmeshes with the contents of the closet of their personality.
 This is a transcendent experience that only they can manage.
-If this sounds religious it is: deep learning is life changing.
-The same thing happens when you fully engage with illness: the illness becomes the material, it becomes its own teacher and the process is life changing.
+If this sounds religious, it is: deep learning is life-changing.
+The same thing happens when you fully engage with illness: the illness becomes the material—it becomes its own teacher and the process is life-changing.

-The problem I see with doctors, teacher, and parents is that they are not open to their own growth.
+The problem I see with doctors, teachers, and parents is that they are not open to their own growth.
 Doctors are disinterested in substantially expanding their scope of practice.
 Teachers are aghast to hear they have more to learn from their students than to teach them.
 Parents are famous for always being parents.

 The lesson here is not that you should enable your patients, students, and children to learn independently.
 The lesson is that if you do not change and grow yourself, then your lessons will assault you.
 Those assaults will come from your mental and physical health, and also from your patients, students, and children.
-To cope with this most professionals celebrate their celebrity and imagine these problems the inadequacy of others.
+To cope with this conflict most professionals celebrate their celebrity, and imagine these problems as the inadequacy of others.

-Be The Lesson
+Be the Lesson

 The lesson here is yours.
 You must always yourself be the patient, student, and child.
-Those attracted to the authoritarian role are usually those of us who eschew the perineal discomfort of learning, change, and uncertainty.
+Those attracted to the authoritarian role are usually those of us who eschew the perennial discomfort of learning, change, and uncertainty.
 And, as with illness, it is reasonable to be averse to these, but the responsibility to change oneself cannot be sold off, pawned off, outgrown, or refused by the authority of any office.

 Nine times out of ten, when faced with the prospect of changing their lifestyle or dying, people with serious heart conditions do not change.
-Seventy five percent of children diagnosed with attention deficit disorder are “cured” by a change in the behavior of the people around them.
-The aphorism, “change or die,” has become part of our social fabric and it translates across all human activity.
+Seventy-five percent of children diagnosed with attention deficit disorder are “cured” by a change in the behavior of the people around them.
+The aphorism, “change or die,” has become part of our social fabric, and it translates across all human activity.
 The term was popularized by Alan Deutschman who said, in a 2012 piece in the periodical Fast Company:

 “While the issue for heart patients is ‘change or die,’ the issue for everyone is ‘change or lose your mind.’
 Mastering the ability to change isn’t just a crucial strategy for business.
 It’s a necessity for health.”

 We don’t change because the benefits of remaining the same outweigh the benefits of change.
-Heart patients choose comfort at the sacrifice of life, psychotherapy patients choose continuity over the prospect of chaos, and students choose entertainment over the risk of adventure.
+Heart patients choose comfort at the sacrifice of life; psychotherapy patients choose continuity over the prospect of chaos; and students choose entertainment over the risk of adventure.
 These personal choices set the limits of what can be taught and cannot be countered with reasonable argument, but they can be countered through experience.

 Changing you requires your engagement, focus, and attention.
-If you consent to these, then the only limit to you mental experience is the limit of what you can imagine at a fully immersive level.
+If you consent to these, then the only limit to your mental experience is the limit of what you can imagine at a fully immersive level.
 The result can be as enlightening as any experience.
 As an example, I invite you to listen to a piece I have recorded called “What You Can’t Remember.”
-It’s a 15 minute MP3 audio trance induction that asks you to recall a period of your own transformative change.
+It’s a 15-minute MP3 audio trance induction that asks you to recall a period of your own transformative change.
 It will cost you nothing, and you can hear it now or download it for later by clicking on the following button.

 To subscribe to this newsletter, click on Newsletter-Subscribe.